 - 5.20.1.
 This Policy covers the most common issues when working with Vulnerable Persons, other issues may be appropriate to a Group/Activity.
-In such cases advice will be sought from the Safeguarding Co-ordinator in advance and TBC will operate in the light of CCPAS guidance where an activity is common will incorporate Policy in the Guide for that Group/Activity.
+In such cases advice will be sought from the Safeguarding Co-ordinator in advance and TBC will operate in the light of Thirtyone:eight guidance where an activity is common will incorporate Policy in the Guide for that Group/Activity.
 Such issues include, but are not limited to:

 - Trips.

-- Sleep-overs.
+- Sleepovers.

 - Swimming trips.

 - Residentials.

 - Detached work.

+- Handling money, goods, and services on behalf of others.